Don’t let restaurant-hunting stress you out during the CNY season. We’ve rounded up various cuisine options for fancy feasting in Singapore.

 This yum cha establishment stands out for its unusual but tasty xiao long bao flavours.
 Splashed in vibrant hues, brace yourself for foie gras, black truffle, cheese, crab roe and what not.
 Pick your jaw off the floor and give them a go, even if you’re a traditionalist (there’s the original flavour too, if you wanna stick to your guns).

-The pastas and risottos at Tablescape will wow you, but don’t pass on the meats and bread basket either – seconds are necessary.
+The pasta and risotto dishes at Tablescape will wow you, but don’t pass on the meat and bread basket either – seconds are necessary.
 Take it from us.
-There are no lack of stunners on the menu of classic European fare.
+There’s no lack of stunners on the menu of classic European fare.

 Tablescape, Level 3, Grand Park City Hall, 10 Coleman Street, Singapore 179809; open throughout Chinese New Year

 This New York steakhouse needs little introduction.
 If you’re a regular, you’ll already know about the well-loved prime USDA black angus.
-But if you want a dish that’s only available on our shores, order up the Singapore special black pepper beef rice.
+But if you want a dish that’s only available on our shores, order the Singapore special: black pepper beef rice.

 Wolfgang Steakhouse, #02-01, Intercontinental Singapore Robertson Quay, 1 Nanson Road, Singapore 238909; open throughout Chinese New Year

 12. Gordon Grill

 A meal at Gordon Grill is a fine dining affair – perfect if fancy-schmancy is your mood for the weekend.
 The roast lunch is one for meat lovers (think ribeye, lamb chop and the like), while the four-course dinner menu serves delicacies like chilled pasta with king crab and caviar, and duck leg confit with foie gras.
 Delish!